nikitabobko/AeroSpace/docs/guide.md

 ### Normalization

 By default, AeroSpace does two types of tree normalizations:
-- Containers that have only one child are "flattened"
+- Containers that have only one child are "flattened".
+Configured by `enable-normalization-flatten-containers`
-- Containers that nest into each other must have opposite orientations
+- Containers that nest into each other must have opposite orientations.
+Configured by `enable-normalization-opposite-orientation-for-nested-containers`

 **Example 1**